 I also co-authored the book “Network Programmability and Automation”, published in 2018 by O’Reilly.

-I still regularly contribute to Open Source projects, so my GitHub profile will offer some good insight into many of the things I’ve worked on.
+I’ve contributed to a variety of open source projects, and my GitHub profile will offer some good insight into many of the things I’ve worked on.
 Some highlights:

-- I created and help maintain the Antidote project, which powers NRE Labs
+- I created and maintained the NRE Labs website, infrastructure and underlying open source projects.

 - I worked as a core developer on the StackStorm event-driven automation project for a few years, and still contribute when I find the time.